Starbucks Corporation: A Cash Cow With Significant Growth Potential

 In addition, in a 2020 survey conducted on U.S. teenagers by Piper Sandler, the participants picked SBUX as their second favorite choice among restaurants, demonstrating the coffee chain's appeal among a key demographic that will drive the company's future growth.
 A 2020 World Coffee Portal report on the U.S. coffee shop market pegs SBUX's share of the U.S. coffee shop market at ~40%.
 In addition, on a global basis, SBUX serves roughly 100 million coffee occasions per week.
 Given the scale of SBUX, the above described financial results and statistical data are impressive, and a testament to the popularity the company enjoys on a global basis.

 Significant Revenue Expansion Opportunities.
-Due to uncertainty about revenues and earnings related to customer behavior during the Covid-19 outbreak, SBUX has withdrawn its FY2020 financial guidance .
-However, based on the projections management had provided at the end of FY2019, revenues were expected to grow by 7% to 9% and Earnings Per Share (EPS) by at least 10% over the prior year.
-The Coronavirus is a temporary phenomenon, and once the outbreak is controlled, customers will gradually return.
-We are modeling a post pandemic scenario for revenue growth, in particular the FY2021 through FY2025 time horizon.
-Below are SBUX’s primary revenue drivers over the next 5-years.
+Due to uncertainty about revenues and earnings related to customer behavior during the COVID-19 outbreak, SBUX has withdrawn its FY2020 financial guidance.
+However, based on the projections management had provided at the end of FY2019, revenues were expected to grow by 7% to 9% and earnings per share (EPS) by at least 10% over the prior year.
+The coronavirus is a temporary phenomenon, and once the outbreak is controlled, customers will gradually return.
+We are modeling a post-pandemic scenario for revenue growth, in particular, the FY2021 through FY2025 time horizon.
+Below are SBUX's primary revenue drivers over the next 5-years.

 o New Store Launches.
-SBUX is rapidly expanding its global footprint in both company operated stores and licensed stores.
-In that regards, it is noteworthy that the organization has decided to develop and operate company operated stores for the most part in the U.S. and China, and license out rights to operate SBUX cafes in additional global regions to local businesses.
+SBUX is rapidly expanding its global footprint in both company-operated stores and licensed stores.
+In that regard, it is noteworthy that the organization has decided to develop and operate company-operated stores for the most part in the U.S. and China, and license out rights to operate SBUX cafes in additional global regions to local businesses.
 At the end of FY2019, the firm had 15,041 and 4,123 stores in the U.S. and China.

 SBUX expects to expand its store base by 3% to 4% on an annual basis in the U.S. and plans to have 6,000 stores in China by 2022.
 The firm anticipates increasing presence in areas of the U.S. where it has limited presence, including in the south and center of the country.